vp-82/Business-Intelligence-2023-HS/Lesson_03/Exercise_03_DataFusion.md

 # Business Intelligence - DataFusion

+---

+> ## **⚠️ Important Warning ⚠️**
+>
+> **Important Reminder**: Please ensure you stop or delete your instances once you've completed the exerciseas, as outlined in the document's closing section.
+This activity is structured to be finished within 1.5 hours.
+Letting the instances run for extended periods (over 8 hours) can significantly deplete your Cloud Credits, potentially hindering your progress in the course.

+---

 In this exercise, we will create a DataFusion instance and set up a pipeline to transfer data from CloudSQL to BigQuery.
 Follow the steps below:

 ## Step 1: Create Instance